Most people will be familiar with the distinctive blue and white striped pattern, even if you don’t recognise the...

 Cotehele is open throughout the year, however opening times for the house, garden and estate can vary.

-If you are searching for a holiday property in Cornwall, why not take a look at our range of self-catering cottages?
+If you are searching for a holiday property; then take a look at this collection of over 900 Cornwall holiday cottages.